karstenpedersen/obsidian-advanced-random-note/README.md

 3. Enable community plugins by pressing "Turn on community plugins"
 4. Click "Browse" to browse available community plugins
 5. Search for "Advanced Random Note"
-6. Click install and enable the plugin
+6. Click Install and enable the plugin
 7. Close the community plugins window

 ## Getting Started